SandeepIB/smbc_reporting_direct_sql/README.md

-# Natural Language to SQL Application
+# Prompts to Insights Application

-A full-stack application that converts natural language questions into SQL queries and executes them against a MySQL database.
+A full-stack application that converts natural language prompts into actionable insights by generating SQL queries and executing them against a MySQL database.
 Available as both CLI and web interface.

 ## Features

 ### Core Features
 - **Cacheable Schema Generation**: Generate database schema once and reuse
-- **Natural Language Processing**: Convert questions to SQL using OpenAI
+- **Natural Language Processing**: Convert prompts to insights using OpenAI
 - **Safe Query Execution**: Execute queries with proper error handling
 - **Session Management**: Multi-user support with chat history